hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

     ...
 ```

-Log forwarding is disabled by default.

 ### Configure External Destinations

-Once log forwarding is enabled, it must be configured to forward logs to one or
-more external destinations.
-To configure log forwarding, the
-`log_forwarding_config` Terraform Enterprise application setting must contain
+The `log_forwarding_config` Terraform Enterprise application setting must
+contain valid
-valid [Fluent Bit `[OUTPUT]` configuration](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit)
+[Fluent Bit `[OUTPUT]` configuration](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit)
-specifying which external destination(s) to forward logs to.
-Since the Terraform
+specifying external destination(s) where Terraform Enterprise should forward
-Enterprise application settings are stored as JSON strings, it is recommended to
+logs.
+Since the Terraform Enterprise application settings are stored as JSON
-create a `fluent-bit.conf` file with the valid Fluent Bit `[OUTPUT]`
+strings, we recommend first creating a `fluent-bit.conf` file with the valid
-configuration and then configure the `log_forwarding_config` Terraform
+Fluent Bit `[OUTPUT]` configuration and then using that file to configure the
-Enterprise application setting with the contents of that `fluent-bit.conf` file.
+`log_forwarding_config` application setting.
+This method ensures that the
-That way, the configuration is stored in the Terraform Enterprise application
+configuration is stored in the application settings exactly how it appears in
-settings exactly how it appears in the `fluent-bit.conf` file.
+the `fluent-bit.conf` file.

-Configure log forwarding for a Standalone installation of Terraform Enterprise:
+For a Standalone installation of Terraform Enterprise:

 ```
 replicatedctl app-config set log_forwarding_config --value "$(cat fluent-bit.conf)"
 ```

-Configure log forwarding for an Active/Active installation of Terraform
+For an Active/Active installation of Terraform Enterprise:
-Enterprise:

 ```
 tfe-admin app-config -k log_forwarding_config -v "$(cat fluent-bit.conf)"
 ```

-Once configured, the Terraform Enterprise application settings should show the
+Once configured, the Terraform Enterprise application settings show the
 `log_forwarding_config` setting in escaped JSON string format:

 ```